flexera-public/policy_templates/cost/forecasting/commitment_forecast/README.md

 ## What it does

-This Policy uses Optima to determine a forecast against a commitment amount for the entire Organization.
+This Policy uses Optima to determine a forecast against the commitment amount agreed with your Cloud Service Provider/s.
 This policy allows the user to specify a Commitment target value, and track the current commitment spend to date, as well as projected commitment spend for a given period.
+The commitment amount can be measured against a specific Cloud Provider spend or for the entire Organization spend.

 The policy uses the specified previous number of months, not including the current month to determine a straight-line forecast.